Plum Blossoms at Shiba Park in 2020: A look back

 There wasn’t much difference from the previous year.
 I only noticed the lack of cats.
 There were none.
 In 2019 I got some excellent shots of them, so it was a little sad not to see them on this occasion.
 I’m trying to photograph them when possible to build up a gallery.
 So if they had been there, it would have been a real bonus that day!

 The trees weren’t quite their best, judging by how many buds were still on the trees.
 But, at the same time, there were a few fully-formed flowers.
-I couldn’t make any complaints.
-The park looked good enough.
+It’s funny how you forget those minor imperfections over time.
+Looking at the photos now, all I remember is how much fun I had photographing the plum blossoms.

 One problem was that plum blossoms were smaller than cherry blossoms.
 That makes a massive difference with photographs.
 I wished I had a macro lens to deal with that problem.